 The purpose of the report is to enable the calculation of the fees for Section 7.12 contributions.
 Section 7.12 was previously known as Section 94 Contributions.

-A section 94 contribution is a fee that an investor must pay to their local council.
-This fee is paid when the estimation of a construction projects reaches or is higher than $500,000.
+A Section 94 Contribution is a fee that an investor must pay to their local council.
+This fee is paid when the estimation of a construction project reaches or is higher than $500,000.

 The contribution is then implemented in regional infrastructure or amenities for the benefit of the local community, such as parks, child care centres, road upgrades, city centres, etc. However, Section 94 doesn’t cover sewage facilities.
 Also, local councils are allowed to collect Section 94 contributions only when a defined Section 94 plan is in place for that area.

 The main reason that you need a Section 94 report is that they are required by law to be submitted along with your development application as we already pointed out at the beginning of our post.

 The secondary reason you need it is to ensure that you don’t unexpectedly blow out your construction budget and know exactly where your money is going.
 You should hire a professional quantity surveyor to create a report prior to the commencement of your development.
 From there, the report can be updated on a weekly, bi-weekly or even monthly basis.
 As a result, you’ll be keeping track of your costs in real time, ensuring you stay on budget for the duration of your project.

 Our Section 94 reports will focus on two main areas, being: Main Elemental Costs and Sub Elemental Costs.

 These include building components, internal and external fabrics, internal and external services, superstructure preliminaries, substructure and internal finishes, and more.

 These include individual components used to create main components such as doors, walls, columns, windows, plumbing etc.